Alison Hawthorne Deming, keynote

 Chuck Wendig, Science Fiction/Fantasy Craft Session (Saturday, Feb.
 4, 2:00-3:30 PM)

 Chuck Wendig is a novelist, screenwriter and game designer.
-He’s the author of many published novels, including Blackbirds, The Blue Blazes, and the YA Heartland series.
+He’s the New York Times-bestselling author of many published novels, including the Star Wars trilogy Aftermath, Aftermath: Life Debt, and the forthcoming Empire’s End; Blackbirds; The Blue Blazes; and the YA Heartland series.
 His most recent novel, Invasive, was released in August 2016.
 He is co-writer of the short film Pandemic and the Emmy-nominated digital narrative Collapsus.
 Wendig has contributed over two million words to the game industry.
 He is also well known for his profane-yet-practical advice to writers, which he dispenses at his blog, terribleminds.com, and through several popular e-books, including The Kick-Ass Writer, published by Writers Digest.
 He currently lives in the forests of Pennsyltucky with wife, two dogs, and tiny human.